THE UD PERCEPTION AND LANGUAGE LAB

 JOIN THE LAB!

-We are recruiting graduate students this year (to start in Fall 2023; application deadline January 1st, 2023).
+We are recruiting graduate students this year (to start in Fall 2024;

-We are also recruiting UD undergraduates as research assistants.
+And we are always recruiting talented UD undergraduates as research assistants.